Probing Cosmic Rays in Nearby Giant Molecular Clouds with the Fermi Large Area Telescope: Introduction

-The Gould Belt consists of a concentration of stars forming a ring titled towards the galactic disk by $\approx$20$^{\rm o}$.
-Several of these clusters are identified as active regions of star formation (e. g.
-Marraco \& Rydgren 1981, Hillenbrand 1997, Shimajiri et al. 2011).
-Their location offset the galactic plane (where the diffuse gamma-ray emission is enhanced) and their proximity to Earth make them suitable candidates for the study CR interactions with matter.
-Note, however, that active star forming regions can contribute substantially to the acceleration of particles and thus enhance the CR density inside these clouds.
-If so, this could introduce large uncertainties in the estimate of the flux of galactic CRs and their energy spectrum based on gamma-ray observations of these \emph{active clouds}.
-On the other hand, the opposite cannot be excluded, i.e. a deficit in the gamma-ray flux compared to the minimum flux expected from GMCs due to interactions of the galactic CRs with the ambient gas.
-At low energies this could be a quite natural consequence of propagation effects which might prevent the free entrance of CRs into the complex of young stars that surround the clouds, and/or penetration of the particles deep into the dense cores of the clouds, where the bulk emission of gamma-rays could be produced \citep{FA2001}.
-For high energy protons, typically above 10~GeV, the impact of propagation effects is dramatically reduced, thus a detection of significant deficit in high energy gamma-rays (produced via $\pi^0$-decay), even from a single cloud, would require a revision of the level of the \emph{sea} of galactic CRs \citep{FA2001}.
+The Gould Belt consists of a concentration of stars forming a ring tited towards the galactic disk by $\approx$20$^{\rm o}$.
+Several of these clusters are identified as active regions of star formation (e.g. Marraco \& Rydgren 1981, Hillenbrand 1997, Shimajiri et al. 2011).
+Their location offset the Galactic plane (where the diffuse $\gamma$-ray emission is enhanced), and their proximity to Earth makes them suitable candidates for the study of CR interactions with matter.
+We would like to point out, however, that active star forming regions can contribute substantially to the acceleration of particles and thus enhance the CR density inside these clouds.
+If so, this could introduce large uncertainties in the estimate of the flux of galactic CRs and their energy spectrum based on $\gamma$-ray observations of these \emph{active clouds}.
+On the other hand, the opposite cannot be excluded, i.e. a deficit in the $\gamma$-ray flux compared to the minimum flux expected from GMCs due to interactions of the galactic CRs with the ambient gas.
+At low energies this could be quite a natural consequence of propagation effects that might prevent the free entrance of CRs into the complex of young stars surrounding the clouds and/or penetration of the particles deep into the dense cores of the clouds, where the bulk emission of $\gamma$ rays could be produced \citep{FA2001}.
+For high energy protons, typically above 10~GeV, the impact of propagation effects is dramatically reduced, thus a detection of significant deficit in high energy $\gamma$ rays (produced via $\pi^0$-decay), even from a single cloud, would require a revision of the level of the \emph{sea} of galactic CRs \citep{FA2001}.